TGL

 Leadership → #management-team

-Cross-functional conflict, resource decision, process gap, multi-team impact
+Cross-functional conflict, resource decision, process gap, multi-team or client risk

 4